The Peepal Grove School

-The Peepal Grove School is a co-educational boarding school and alternative school in India (affiliated to the CISCE Board) located in Gongivari Palli village, Sodam mandal in Chittoor District of Andhra Pradesh (India).
-The school was founded by Sri M (Mumtaz Ali), a spiritual crusader, and was inaugurated by the then President of India, Dr. Abdul Kalam in December, 2006.
-The student population is around 150 ranging from grades 4 to 12 (8.5 – 18 years).
-It is one of the few schools providing alternative education in India.
+The Peepal Grove School is a co-educational boarding school and alternative school in India (affiliated to the CISCE Board) located in Gongivari Palli village, Sodam mandal in Annamayya district of Andhra Pradesh (India).
+The school was founded by Sri M (Mumtaz Ali), a spiritual crusader, and was inaugurated by the then President of India, Dr. Abdul Kalam in December, 2006. iThe student population is around 150 ranging from grades 4 to 12 (8.5 – 18 years).Moreover, the funds usually seem to go to the Satsang foundation as the amenities provided do seem to match the fees.is one of the few schools providing alternative education in India.

 Culture

 Most students address the teachers as bhaiyya (brother), didi or akka (sister).
 Almost all the teachers reside on the campus with the students thus staying very close to each other.
 Freedom 'along with' responsibility is fostered; rewards and punishments are kept to a minimum.
 The dress code at The Peepal Grove School is 'tidy casual'.
 Students are drawn from all regions of the country and also from abroad.